Pune: Rich builder's son gets bail in 15 hours after killing 2 persons with his Porsche, asked to write an essay and make traffic awareness boards

 Had it been you or me, we would have been rotting in…

-As per some reports, Vedant is 17 years and 8 months old.
-Vedant’s father Vishal Agarwal and the owner of the var that served alcohol to the underage Vedant have also been booked by the Yerawada police.
+As per some reports, the culprit is 17 years and 8 months old.
+His father, the real estate mogul, and the owner of the bar that served alcohol to the underage boy, have also been booked by the Yerawada police.

 The police have charged the minor with rash and negligent driving and causing harm by endangering life or personal safety under IPC sections 304A, 279, 337, 338, and 427, along with relevant sections of the Maharashtra Motor Vehicle Act, added the DCP.